Barry Sanders Award

 Hailing from Barry Sanders’ alma mater, Oklahoma State All-American Ollie Gordon was the unanimous selection for this year’s award.
 Gordon amassed 1,580 rushing yards and 20 touchdowns, highlighted by a 51.6-point, five-TD performance against BYU in college fantasy football’s championship week.
 Due to the consistent level of production from the position under head coach Mike Gundy and play-caller Kasey Dunn, the CFF community had high hopes for Gordon entering 2023.
 However, after totaling 19 carries for 109 rushing yards and two touchdowns in three non-conference games to open the campaign, the sophomore looked like a bust.
 Patient owners were rewarded with one of the most remarkable turnarounds in recent memory.

 Gordon ran for at least 136 yards in eight of his final nine regular-season games, including a pair of epic October rushing performances of 282 yards and four touchdowns against West Virginia and 271 yards and two scores against Cincinnati.
-A productive pass-catcher as well, Gordon totaled 33 receptions for 272 yards and one score, which came in a six-catch, 116-yard game against Kansas in which he also ran for 168 with a rushing touchdown.
-In all, Gordon finished with 344.1 FPs, hitting 41.0 or more five times, including twice during the CFF playoffs.
+A productive pass-catcher as well, Gordon totaled 33 receptions for 272 yards and one score, which came in a six-catch, 116-yard game against Kansas in which he also ran for 168 yards with a rushing touchdown.
+In all, Gordon finished with 377 FPs, hitting 41 or more five times, including twice during the CFF playoffs.

 Had Ashton Jeanty not been sidelined by injury in November, he might have surpassed Gordon on the leaderboard.
-The Boise State sophomore opened the season with five consecutive 30-point games in September, hitting 40 points or more twice in that span, and then reached a high point with 48.4 against Colorado State on Oct.
+The Boise State sophomore opened the season with five consecutive 30-point fantasy performances in September, hitting 40 FPs or more twice in that span, and then reached a high point with 48.4 against Colorado State on Oct.
 14. Healthy again in time for championship week, Jeanty posted 39.5 FPs in the regular season finale against Air Force.
 In 10 games, Jeanty ran for 1,109 yards and 13 touchdowns.
 He also proved to be one of the most productive receiving running backs in the country with 37 catches for 537 yards and five scores.
 Jeanty finished with 310 fantasy points, second only to Gordon.

-RJ Harvey finished the 2023 season sixth among running backs in overall points with 277.7, and though he never reached the highest weekly point totals of Gordon or Jeanty, consistency was key.
+RJ Harvey finished the 2023 season sixth among running backs in overall points with 278, and though he never reached the highest weekly point totals of Gordon or Jeanty, consistency was key.
 The senior ran for 1,296 yards and 16 touchdowns and added 17 receptions for 231 yards and another score.
-He never failed to reach double-digit fantasy points and was at his best in the pivotal Week 10-11 stretch—posting 36.1 and 38.6 FPs respectively—in which many CFF teams were making a final push for a playoff spot or making a run to the semifinals.
+He never failed to reach double-digit FPs and was at his best in the pivotal Week 10-11 stretch—posting 36.1 and 38.6 FPs respectively—in which many CFF teams were making a final push for a playoff spot or making a run to the semifinals.

 by Nicholas Ian Allen